mintysnow/SD-Airbnb-RProject/README.md

   - It's also near big attractions like seaword, san diego zoo, and downtown san diego which is known to have a great nightlife.
   - Another reason may be that there is an airport that borders Western and Central so people may be opting to stay in Airbnbs in that area.
 - Listings should offer at least 34 amenities.
-  - More amenities could make your home stand out over compeititors
+  - More amenities could make your home stand out over compeititors.
 - Make sure to have high availability in December, especially Friday-Sunday as guests make more reservations during these times.

 ## What is in the Folders